xdmushui/partner-center-sdk/develop/subscription-resources.md

 title: Subscription resources
-description: A subscription lets a customer use a service for a certain period of time. ms.assetid: E99B5EC3-2247-4CAD-B651-3000E36AF6B6 ms.date: 12/15/2017 ms.localizationpriority: medium
+description: A subscription lets a customer use a service for a certain period of time. ms.assetid: E99B5EC3-2247-4CAD-B651-3000E36AF6B6 ms.date: 06/24/2019 ms.localizationpriority: medium
 ---

 # Subscription resources

-**Applies To**
+Applies to:

 - Partner Center
 - Partner Center operated by 21Vianet
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 A subscription lets a customer use a service for a certain period of time.
 Not all fields will apply to all subscriptions, and many only apply at certain points in the life cycle, such as if a subscription is suspended or cancelled.

+## Subscription

 >[!NOTE]
->The Subscription resource has a rate limit of 500 requests per minute per tenant identifier.
+>The **Subscription** resource has a rate limit of 500 requests per minute per tenant identifier.

-## <span id="Subscription"/><span id="subscription"/><span id="SUBSCRIPTION"/>Subscription

-Represents the life cycle of a subscription and includes properties that define the states throughout the subscription life cycle.
+The **Subscription** resource represents the life cycle of a subscription and includes properties that define the states throughout the subscription life cycle.

 | Property             | Type                                                          | Description                                                                                                                                                                   |
 |----------------------|---------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|